SpaceBallz2k7/batch_scripts/README.md

 # batch_scripts
 My Batch File Collection.
-Mainly for converting media files to HEVC with FFMpeg.
+Mainly for converting media files using NVIDIA HEVC with FFMpeg.

 Usage - no_spaces.bat